sinclairzx81/typescript.api/readme.md

 	sourcemap     : string,   // (public) The sourcemap for this unit.

+	declaration   : string,   // (public) The declaration file for this unit.

 	reflection    : object,   // (public) The units reflected members.
 };